 2017 Llop Golafre (The Greedy Wolf)

 Greedy not for sheep, but for good times.
 Greedy for wines.
 This is a Syrah blend with an eye towards easy drinking.
 There is some Tempranillo and Cabernet in here to keep it all together, but this is one heck of a tasty wine.
 It’s also a great value.
-Expected to retail at $18.99/bottle.
+Retails at $19.99/bottle.

 The beer bottle.
 We wondered why the name.
 Our assumption and one that made sense was that this wine is meant to be kept as a secret (Shhhhh….).
 This is a red wine.
 This has some frizzante.
 It has a bottle cap.
 It has one of the coolest label.
 It is delicious.
 It is meant to be served with a little chill to it.
 Who would want to give away a secret like that!
 But that is not the only reason for the Shhhh..
 It is the sound made when you pop the bottle cap!